-I would like to thank all government departments for their assistance in providing the data necessary to prepare the functional report as well as the Auditor's and City Administrator's help in reviewing graphs and information.
+I would like to thank all of the City's departments for their assistance in providing the data necessary to prepare the functional report as well as the Auditor's and City Administrator's help in reviewing graphs and information.
 Credit is also due to the Ways and Means Committee, Mayor, and Board of Aldermen for their unfailing support in maintaining the highest standards of professionalism in the management of The City of Frontenac's finances.